Website Chat7 min readJanuary 2, 2026

 Internet access makes it worse.
 Now it pulls from competitor sites, outdated blog posts, or irrelevant sources — and presents it confidently as your company's policy.

-1. Closed knowledge base.
+1. Approved business details.
 The AI can only access content you provide.
 No internet.
 No guesses.
 If the answer isn't in your docs, the AI literally cannot generate it.
-A knowledge base chatbot built this way won't invent policies that don't exist.
+A website chatbot built this way won't invent policies that don't exist.

 2. Source attribution.
 Every answer traces back to a specific document you uploaded.
 If something's wrong, you know exactly which source to fix.